 Why is there a separation between the Mind and the Body?
 What do those borderlines feel like – high water marks in the sand of the beach or the time between night and day when it is neither or not or both?
 What is the difference between the darkness in the squishy part of my head behind my eyes and the darkness of the Nothing beyond space?
 Why did I stop asking myself these questions and can physics answer them?
 Can science fiction?
 What about realistic fiction or fantasy or memoir or first person shooters or 2D adventures or VR explorations or social-deductive games or Solitaire?
 Descartes believed that the only thing that is verifiably real is doubt because he was the sort of philosopher who mistrusts the body in service of the Mind but I mistrust all Minds that don’t trust their Body because what is computation with no inputs?

-There must be Something instead of Nothing because Saylor carved this pumpkin today and my throat hurts and the sun is setting again, east of here.
+There must be Something instead of Nothing because Saylor carved this pumpkin today and my throat hurts and the sun is setting again, west of here.